robertmartin8/ReasonableDeviations/_notes/papers/mine_gold_without_digging.md

 - Gold miners are more similar to options on physical gold than other equities, which is why the common equity factors don't perform well for gold.
 - 70% of the variance in gold miner returns can be explained by the replicating portfolio
 - The replicating portfolio declines slightly more than the gold miner during periods of negative gold returns, but significantly outperforms during periods of ihgh gold prices.
-Thus is because miners have other real options, e.g due to hedging activities, or the option to cut costs.
+Thus is because miners have other real options, e.g. due to hedging activities, or the option to cut costs.
 - A Kalman filter can be used to dynamically estimate the model parameters.